rairoy/github-workflow-activity/README.md

 ## How the Workflow Works

-When any team member pushes to the `main` branch:
+When a push is made to the `main` branch:

 1. GitHub Actions checks out the repository
 2. The workflow detects which GitHub user triggered the push (`github.actor`)